italia/design-react-kit/README.EN.md

 *Read this in other languages: [Italiano](README.md).*

+**Important**: this kit has been designed to work with Bootstrap Italia v.1.
+There's no kit currently available for Bootstrap Italia v.2.

 ## Intro

 **Design React kit** is a set of React components that implements [Bootstrap Italia](https://italia.github.io/bootstrap-italia/) and [Design UI Kit](https://github.com/italia/design-ui-kit) styling, as [shown on InVision](https://invis.io/TWMUZS6VFP5).